Upcoming and Recent Events

 It provides a support services and family friendly holistic assessment conceptually based upon the internationally recognized WHO ICF framework.
-Support services can use the I-CAN to ensure quality services, integrated with health care plans and individual or person-centred plans.
+Support services can use the I-CAN for an independent costing estimate (assisting the transition to the NDIS), and to ensure quality services, integrated with health care plans and individual or person-centred plans.
+Families can use the I-CAN when applying to the NDIS and to coordinate and liase with support and health professionals.
 Government bodies can use the I-CAN to allocate resources and predict future costs.
-Families can use the I-CAN to measure progress and to coordinate and liase with support and health professionals.
 An individual support needs report is generated online which helps guide service delivery and planning and has many potential applications.

-The screenshots give a good overview, there is our latest presentation and latest workshop, our tri-fold brochure, our facebook page or click here for more detailed information including the history and future of the I-CAN.
+The screenshots give a good overview, there is a recent presentation, workshop, our tri-fold brochure, our facebook page or click here for more detailed information including the history and future of the I-CAN.